blakeohare/htmlsyntaxhighlighter/README.md

-# HTML Syntax Highlighter
+# PHP Utils

-A quick and dirty syntax highlighter in PHP that generates HTML.
+* A quick and dirty syntax highlighter in PHP that generates HTML.
+* HTML++: An HTML parser with extra features for content.